octobercherry/Getting-and-Cleaning-Data-Course-Project-/CodeBook.md

 X_train.txt : Table of measurements (features) 7352 lines each line has 561 columns of                                 measurements 21 subjects total.

 y_train.txt : Single column list of activities performed for each of the rows in X_train.txt identified by              numerical values 1-6.
+##The script run_analysis.R performs the following steps:
+Load data from main directory.

+Load data from test files

+Select only mean and standard deviation measurement

+Name test files

+Merges columns of test files

+Load data from train files

+Select only mean and standard deviation measurement

+Name train files

+Merge columns of train files

+Merge rows of test and train files

+Creates a second, independent tidy data set with the average of each variable for each activity and each subject.